TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/UpgradeLTS/Preparation/Index.rst

 ~~~~~~~~~~~~~~~~~~~

 Install the extension `smoothmigration`__ in your old installation.
 This
-extension provides a module in the backend that is able to analyse your
+extension provides a module in the Backend that is able to analyse your
 current installation, in particular the installed extensions, and give
 you hints on compatibility problems.